coverclock/com-diag-hazer/README.md

 in the past few decades.
 (Remarkably, it is not illegal to landscape over an NGS survey marker.
 It's merely illegal to remove or damage them.
-If a municipality needs to find the marker for official business, be prepared to have your landscaping back-hoe'ed up.)
+If a municipality needs to find the marker for official business, be prepared to have your landscaping back-hoe'ed up.
+And be billed for it.)

 A big thank you to Brad Gabbard, a professional surveyor with Flatirons, Inc., a surveying, engineering, and geomatics firm located